standard-schema/standard-schema/packages/spec/README.md

 ### Do I need to include `@standard-schema/spec` as a dependency?

 No. The `@standard-schema/spec` package is completely optional.
-You can just copy and paste the types into your project, or manually add the four properties to your existing types.
+You can just copy and paste the types into your project, or manually add the `~standard` properties to your existing types.
 But you can include `@standard-schema/spec` as a dev dependency and consume it exclusively with `import type`.
 The `@standard-schema/spec` package contains no runtime code and only exports types.

-### Why did you choose to prefix the four property names with `~`?
+### Why did you choose to prefix the `~standard` property with `~`?

-The goal of prefixing the key names with `~` is to both avoid conflicts with existing API surfaces and to de-prioritize these keys in auto-complete.
+The goal of prefixing the key with `~` is to both avoid conflicts with existing API surfaces and to de-prioritize these keys in auto-complete.
 The `~` character is one of the few ASCII characters that occurs after `A-Za-z0-9` lexicographically, so VS Code puts these suggestions at the bottom of the list.

 ![Screenshot showing the de-prioritization of the `~` prefix keys in VS Code.](https://github.com/standard-schema/standard-schema/assets/3084745/5dfc0219-7531-481e-9691-cff5bc471378)